hq9000/hq9000/_posts/2023-12-06-two-best-features-of-reaper-7.md

 ![image](https://github.com/hq9000/hq9000/assets/21345604/a04524bd-145e-42a1-b690-75d674e0508c)

-The key is is use a "Container", which is basically... well... a container that gives you a nested chain with the similar UI.
+The key is to use a "Container", which is basically... well... a container that gives you a nested chain with similar user interface.

 And then also you need to make it processed "in parallel with previous FX" that adds those two weird pipes before its name: `||`: